 Introduction

-It is now widely accepted that animal’s foraging strategy (i.e. resource exploitation) depends not only on the amount and distribution of available food resources (Herborn, Heidinger, Alexander, & Arnold, 2014; Morrison, Raplph, Verner, & Jehl, 1990), and animal motivation (both in the sense of marginal value theorem (Charnov, 1976) and/or body condition (Bautista, Tinbergen, & Kacelnik, 2001)) but also on predation pressure (Lima & Bednekoff, 1999).
+A variety of ecological factors have been identify as major determinants in shaping animal’s foraging strategies (i.e. resource exploitation).
+The amount and distribution of available food resources (Herborn, Heidinger, Alexander, & Arnold, 2014; Morrison, Raplph, Verner, & Jehl, 1990), and animal motivation (both in the sense of marginal value theorem (Charnov, 1976) and/or body condition (Bautista, Tinbergen, & Kacelnik, 2001)) but also on predation pressure (Lima & Bednekoff, 1999).
 The intensity of a prey vigilance increases with the level of risk predation (probability of predator presence), affecting its foraging efficiency.
-As the risk allocation hypothesis (RAH) imposes, a prey allocates time for foraging inversely proportionately to predation pressure (Lima & Bednekoff, 1999; Verdolin, 2006).
-Thus, in a given food-resources–predation landscape, a fixed foraging strategy is expected to evolve (Krebs, 1980).
+As the risk allocation hypothesis imposes, a prey allocates time for foraging inversely proportionate to predation pressure (Lima & Bednekoff, 1999; Verdolin, 2006).
+Thus, in a given food resources–predation landscape, a fixed foraging strategy is expected to evolve (Krebs, 1980).
 However, increasing number of studies demonstrates a high variation in foraging strategies (Camprasse, Cherel, Bustamante, Arnould, & Bost, 2017; Moldoff & Westneat, 2017; Patrick et al., 2014), which is hard to explain using only food- and predation-based arguments (Bautista et al., 2001).

-Animal behavioural plasticity is an important source of variation in performance of any strategy, including foraging decisions (Alonzo, 2015; Bell, Hankison, & Laskowski, 2009; Dingemanse, Kazem, Reale, & Wright, 2009; Herborn et al., 2014; Nussey, Wilson, & Brommer, 2007; Toscano, Gownaris, & Heerhartz, 2016).
-Existing evidence demonstrates not only the variation per se but consistent inter-individual differences in average level of behaviour displayed across a range of contexts (Carere and Maestripieri 2013) and in responsiveness to environmental variation (Nussey et al. 2007; Dingemanse et al. 2009).
+Animal behavioural plasticity is an important source of variation in the performance of any strategy, including foraging decisions (Alonzo, 2015; Bell, Hankison, & Laskowski, 2009; Dingemanse, Kazem, Reale, & Wright, 2009; Herborn et al., 2014; Nussey, Wilson, & Brommer, 2007; Toscano, Gownaris, & Heerhartz, 2016).
+Existing evidence demonstrates not only the variation per se but consistent inter-individual differences in the average level of a behaviour displayed across a range of contexts (Carere and Maestripieri 2013) and in response to environmental variation (Nussey et al. 2007; Dingemanse et al. 2009).
 Within a species/population, individuals usually represent a full continuum of a given behavioural display, with two polar-opposite phenotypes (e.g. high and low exploratory behaviour) and various intermediate forms in between.
 Importantly, fitness advantages of the contrasting behaviours may differ in various contexts, sometimes dramatically (Smith & Blumstein, 2008).
-For example, highly exploratory behaviour can be advantageous in conditions of resource competition but disadvantageous in in a higher predation pressure environment (Dall, Houston, & McNamara, 2004; Quinn, Cole, Bates, Payne, & Cresswell, 2012a; Réale, Reader, Sol, McDougall, & Dingemanse, 2007; Smith & Blumstein, 2008).
+For example, highly exploratory behaviour can be advantageous in conditions of resource competition but disadvantageous in a higher predation pressure environment (Dall, Houston, & McNamara, 2004; Quinn, Cole, Bates, Payne, & Cresswell, 2012a; Réale, Reader, Sol, McDougall, & Dingemanse, 2007; Smith & Blumstein, 2008).
 Despite growing number of studies showing both directly and indirectly behavioural variability in the performance of various strategies, it is still not well understood how this behavioural variation is maintained in the population.